klasmodin/klasmodin.github.io/_posts/2024-09-21-viscous-mhd.md

         {% include figure.html path="assets/img/viscous-mhd-Theta0.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

-Physically, it's kind of awkward to select the same initial vorticity for different choices of $$\beta$$, as it implies that the initial velocities (or, equivalently, stream functions) are different.
-However, geometrically it makes sense, since all the simulations then evolve on the same co-adjoint orbit.

 I run the simulation for long time with $$N=128$$ for the viscosities $$\nu = 0.1$$ and $$\nu=0.01$$.
 Whereas $$W$$ converges to zero, the results indicate that the generic behavior for $$\Theta$$ is to settle at two blobs, and that this point is reached faster for the smaller viscosity (notice that the $$\nu=0.1$$ animation runs much faster, i.e., the simulation time is much longer):